mateoxav/QubicWork-FrontEnd/README.md

-# Getting Started with Create React App
+# Getting Started with Qubic Hackathon Madrid 2025 Demo App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Get started
+## Getting started

 In the project directory, you can run: